LofaroLabs/tap_entrainment/README.md

 ```
 ./dasl-tap-record install
-dasl-tap-record start # this will start the audio recording and data loggin script
+dasl-tap-record start # this will start the audio recording and data logging script
 ```

 to stop